Average Cost of Living in Virginia Per Month

 Virginia’s transportation costs vary significantly depending on one’s lifestyle and location.
 Public transportation is more accessible and cost-effective in urban areas like Richmond and Alexandria, with monthly passes ranging between $60 and $100.
 However, many Virginians rely on personal vehicles.
 The cost of gasoline, according to the U.S. Energy Information Administration, hovers around the national average, though it can fluctuate due to market conditions.
 Additionally, car insurance costs average about $1,200 annually, with rates influenced by factors like driving history and location.

-See also Cost of Living in Ecuador
+See also Average Monthly Cost of Living in Missouri

 Groceries and Dining: Feeding the Family